HyperFlight

 A customer walks into a bank and says:

 Easy enough.
-As a banker you now figure out what it takes:
+As a banker you now find out what it takes:

 The initial deposit is any amount of money, which is one unit of money that is 1